CroweCybersecurity/ad-ldap-enum/README.md

 ### About

 ad-ldap-enum is a Python script developed to collect users/computers and their group memberships from Active Directory.
 In large Active Directory environments, tools such as NBTEnum were not performing fast enough.
-By executing LDAP queries against a domain controller, ad-ldap-enum is able to target specific Active Directory attributes and quickly build out group membership. ad-ldap-enum outputs three tab delimited files `Domain_Group_Membership.csv`, `Extended_Domain_User_Information.csv`, and `Extended_Domain_Computer_Information.csv`.
+By executing LDAP queries against a domain controller, ad-ldap-enum is able to target specific Active Directory attributes and quickly build out group membership. ad-ldap-enum outputs three tab delimited files:
+- `Domain_Group_Membership.csv`
+- `Extended_Domain_User_Information.csv`
+- `Extended_Domain_Computer_Information.csv`

 The first file contains users, computers, groups, and their memberships.
 The second file contains users and extra information about the users from Active Directory (e.g. a user's home folder or email address).
-The third file contains computers in the Domain Computers group and extra information about them from Active Directory (e.g. operating system type and service pack version). ad-ldap-enum supports both authenticated and unauthenticated LDAP connections.
+The third file contains computers in the 'Domain Computers' group and extra information about them from Active Directory (e.g. operating system type and service pack version). ad-ldap-enum supports both authenticated and unauthenticated LDAP connections.
 Additionally, ad-ldap-enum can process nested groups and display a user's actual group membership.
 This tool also supports password and Pass-the-Hash (PtH) `LM:NTLM` style authentication. ad-ldap-enum also supports LDAP over SSL/TLS connections, IPv4, and IPv6 networks.